dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 If `E` is the single most specific accessible and applicable extension for a member invocation *i* with target expression `e`, which would then be a compile-time error by itself,  then we treat the target expression as if it was the extension application of `E` to `e`, and if `E` is generic, also providing the type arguments inferred for `E` in checking that it was applicable.
 This makes the member invocation equivalent to an explicit extension member invocation.
 This happens even if the *name* `E` is not accessible, so this is not a syntactic rewrite.

 Implicit extension member invocation can also apply to individual *cascade* invocations.
-A cascade is treated as if each cascade section was a separate member invocation on an expression with the same value as the cascade receiver expression (the one before the first `..`).
+A cascade is treated as if each cascade section was a separate member invocation on an expression with the same value as the cascade receiver expression (the expression before the first `..`).
 This means that a cascade like `o..foo()..bar()` may perform an implicit extension member invocation on `o` for `foo()` and a normal invocation on `o` for `bar()`.
-There is no way to specify the corresponding explicit member invocation, so this is again not a syntactic rewrite.
+There is no way to specify the corresponding explicit member invocation without expanding the cascade to a sequence of individual member invocations.

 ##### Accessibility

-An extension is *accessible* for an expression if it has a name which is not private to a different library and the extension declaration is declared or imported into a scope which is a (recursive) parent scope of the lexical scope of the expression.
-That currently means imported into the default import scope of the current library, or declared at the top-level of the library itself.
+An extension is *accessible* for an expression if it is declared in the current library, or if there is an `import` declaration in the current library of a library with the extension in its export scope, that import does not have a prefix, and the name of the extension is not private and it is not hidden by a `hide` or `show` modifier of the import.

-You can *avoid* making the extension in-scope for a library by either not importing any library exporting the extension, importing such a library and hiding the extension using `hide` or `show`, or importing such a library only with a prefix.

-An extension *is* in scope if the name is *shadowed* by another declaration (a class or local variable with the same name shadowing a top-level or imported declaration, a top-level declaration shadowing an imported extension, or a non-platform import shadowing a platform import).
+An extension *is* accessible if its name is *shadowed* by another declaration (a class or local variable with the same name shadowing a top-level or imported declaration, a top-level declaration shadowing an imported extension, or a non-platform import shadowing a platform import).

-An extension *is* in scope if it is imported, and the extension name conflicts with one or more other imported declarations.
+An extension *is* accessible if it is imported and the extension name conflicts with one or more other imported declarations.

+_This definition of being accessible ignores name shadowing or import name conflicts; the extension is accessible if it *could have been* in scope absent of any declarations shadowing it or any other imports with the same name preventing access to the name.
+If it *is* in scope, then it is obviously also accessible._

+You can *avoid* making the extension accessible for a library by either not importing any library exporting the extension, importing such a library and hiding the extension using `hide` or `show`, or importing such a library only with a prefix.

-The usual rules apply to referencing the extension by name; the extension's *name* is only accessible (e.g., for explicit extension invocation) if it is not shadowed and not conflicting with another imported declaration, but the extension is still in scope for implicit extension member invocations as it does not need to use the name.
+The usual rules apply to referencing the extension by name.
+The extension's *name* is not in scope (e.g., for explicit extension invocation) if it is shadowed or if it is conflicting with another imported declaration, but the extension *itself* is still accessible for implicit extension member invocations since that does not need to use the name.

 If an extension conflicts with, or is shadowed by, another declaration, and you need to access it by name anyway, it can be imported with a prefix and the name referenced through that prefix.

-*Rationale*: We want users to have control over which extensions are available.
+_*Rationale*: We want users to have control over which extensions are available.
 They control this through the imports and declarations used to include declarations into the import scope or declaration scope of the library.
 The typical ways to control the import scope is using `show` /`hide` in the imports or importing into a prefix scope.
 These features work exactly the same for extensions.
 On the other hand, we do not want extension writers to have to worry too much about name clashes for their extension names since most extension members are not accessed through their name anyway.
 In particular we do not want them to name-mangle their extensions in order to avoid hypothetical conflicts.
-So, all imported extensions are considered in scope, and choosing between the individual extensions is handled as described in the next section.
+So, all imported extensions are considered accessible, and choosing between the individual extensions is handled by using explicit extension applications as described earlier.
 You only run into problems with the extension name if you try to use the name.
-That way you can import two extensions with the same name and use the members without issue (as long as they don't conflict in an unresolvable way), even if you can only refer to *at most* one of them by name.
+That way you can import two extensions with the same name and use the members without issue (as long as they don't otherwise conflict in an unresolvable way), even if you can only refer to *at most* one of them by name._

 You still cannot *export* two extensions with the same name.
 The rules for export makes it a compile-time error to add two declarations with the same name to the export scope of a library.